NLnetLabs/rpki-doc/source/rpkivalidator3/installation.rst

 Debian
 ------

-The Debian packages for rpki-validator and rpki-rtr server can be found here: https://ftp.ripe.net/ripe/tools/rpki/validator3/prod/deb/
+The Debian packages for the RPKI Validator and RPKI-RTR Server can be found at: https://ftp.ripe.net/ripe/tools/rpki/validator3/prod/deb/

 Download the suitable package and proceed with the installation:

-Install RPKI Validator:
+Install the RPKI Validator:

 .. code-block:: bash

     sudo apt install ./rpki-validator-3-latest.deb

-Install RPKI-RTR server:
+Install the RPKI-RTR Server:

 .. code-block:: bash

     sudo apt install ./rpki-rtr-server-latest.deb

-Then run and enable the services:
+Run and enable the services:

 .. code-block:: bash